gilbertVirgo/bible-scripts/README.md

 # bible-scripts

-A command line tool that will scrape a given passage.
+A command line tool that will scrape a given bible passage from biblegateway.com.